 - > Sit on more than four public company boards; or - > Are CEOs of public companies who sit on the boards of more than one public company besides their own- withhold only at their outside boards.

-2017 Categorization of Directors
+2023 Categorization of Directors

-- 1. Inside Director (I) - 1.1.
-Current employee or current officeri of the company or one of its affiliatesii. - 1.2.
-Beneficial owner of more than 50 percent of the company's voting power (this may be aggregated if voting power is distributed among more than one member of a group). - 1.3.
+- 1. Executive Director - 1.1.
+Current officeri of the company or one of its affiliatesii. - 1.2.
 Director named in the Summary Compensation Table (excluding former interim officers).